 The second issue with a 3.1 modem is that it is too ahead of ISP companies.
 Yes, it can deal with one or two Gbps of speed, but its upper limit is 10 Gbps.
 It might take 5 or even 10 years for the companies to catch up with it, and by that time, your modem will become outdated.

-Newer modems that are much cheaper and offer high quality-price ratios would have come.
+Newer modems that are much cheaper and offer good value would have come.
 The best way to sum up DOCSIS 3.1 modems would be unfinished.
 They are incomplete and have a long way to go before becoming good enough for the general public.

 However, if you want the best speeds, and are content with replacing this device every 2 years, go ahead with the purchase.
 You will get the highest possible download/upload speeds.
 I think such high data rates are crucial only for gamers and streamers, and they are the only ones who should be spending this amount of money on these modems.